thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - [creating RAG systems with LLMs](https://medium.com/enterprise-rag/a-first-intro-to-complex-rag-retrieval-augmented-generation-a8624d70090f).
 This article provides a technical overview of implementing complex Retrieval Augmented Generation (RAG) systems, focusing on key concepts like chunking, query augmentation, document hierarchies, and knowledge graphs.
 It highlights the challenges in data retrieval, multi-hop reasoning, and query planning, while also discussing opportunities to improve RAG infrastructure for more accurate and efficient information extraction.

 - [using protein embeddings in biochemical research](https://www.biorxiv.org/content/10.1101/2024.01.29.577750v3).
 This study presents a machine learning pipeline that successfully identifies and characterizes terpene synthases (TPSs), a challenging task due to the limited availability of labeled protein sequences.
 By combining a curated TPS dataset, advanced structural domain segmentation, and language model techniques, the authors discovered novel TPSs, including the first active enzymes in Archaea, significantly improving the accuracy of substrate prediction across TPS classes.

+- [attention mechanims and transformers explained](https://ig.ft.com/generative-ai/).
+This Financial Times article explains the development and workings of large language models (LLMs), emphasizing their foundation on the transformer model created by Google researchers in 2017.
+These models use self-attention mechanisms to understand context, allowing them to respond to subtle relationships between elements in their input, even if those elements are far from one another in the linear input sequence.

 ## exercises {-}